alancameronwills/card-machine/READ_ME.txt

 	server.sh - Checks server.js is running; if not, calls restart-server.sh
 	restart-server.sh - what it says
 	update_code.js - Get code updates from GitHub
-* manifest.txt	- List of files to be copied from GitHub.
 * READ_ME.txt	- This file
 * run.sh			- Called when the window system starts.
 Opens the browser fullscreen on index.html
 * update-code.sh	- Runs server/update_code.js on NodeJS and puts the results in a log file.
 Called 10 minutes after the donations machine starts up

 ¬ ~/.config/autostart/run-donations.desktop - X-Windows config file starts card-machine/run.sh on power up

-¬  = Not duplicated on master = not included in manifest.txt
+¬  = Not duplicated on master